Scaling In and Scaling Out in Cloud Firewall for AWS Auto Scaling Groups

 It is also possible to use those group metrics to trigger AWS Auto Scaling Group scaling events.
 In Auto Scaling Group deployment, by default, scaling policies are created based on the AWS EC2 CPU Utilization metric.

-There are situations in which different Gateway statistics are required based on custom metrics: The Gateway can report different aspects of performance measuring that might be more relevant to and accurate for the user.
+There are situations in which different Cloud Firewall Gateway statistics are required based on custom metrics: The Cloud Firewall Gateway can report different aspects of performance measuring that might be more relevant to and accurate for the user.
 For a list of all available custom metrics, refer to sk108769.

-In order to properly use Cloud Guard custom metrics in AWS Auto Scaling Groups, do the following:
+In order to properly use Cloud Firewall custom metrics in AWS Auto Scaling Groups, do the following:

 -